gitter-lab/LPWC-examples/README.md

 It also shows one way to select the number of clusters using the silhouette method and how to plot the clusters using ggplot2.

 ## Troubleshooting
+It is normal for Binder to take several minutes to load the executable software environment.
 If you see the error message `Failed to connect to event stream` when launching Binder, simply refresh your web browser.
 The connection will typically be re-established and launch Binder successfully.